 8. Fingerprints Solve Crimes

 Back in 2000 B.C.
 Babylonians required fingerprints on contracts to help avoid forgery.
-A few thousand years later, in 1892: First use of fingerprints in modern times to solve a murder was documented.
+A few thousand years later, in 1892: The first use of fingerprints in modern times to solve a murder was documented.
 While working for the Central Police Department in La Plata, Argentina, Juan Vucetich created the world’s first fingerprint classification system – based on early experiments by English scientist Sir Francis Galton.
 Vucetich referred to his system as “comparative dactyloscopy,” and used it in 1892 to identify a bloody fingerprint found at the scene of a gruesome double-murder of two children.
-The children’s mother admitted to the killings after presented with the evidence against her.
+The children’s mother admitted to the killings after being presented with the evidence against her.

 In 1892, Vucetich’s system identified 101 different fingerprint patterns.
 Today, the FBI’s Integrated Automated Fingerprint Identification System (IAFIS) is considered the biggest biometric identification system in the world – housing the fingerprints of more than 103 million domestic subjects and 73,000 known and suspected terrorists from around the world.

 A highly sophisticated computer worm was found in June 2010 to be targeting five of Iran’s nuclear facilities.
-The Stuxnet virus was designed destroy centrifuges used to enrich uranium at the Iranian facilities.
+The Stuxnet virus was designed to destroy centrifuges used to enrich uranium at the Iranian facilities.
 The New York Times reported in a June 2012 story that President Obama acknowledged ordering the Stuxnet attack as a continuation of a George W. Bush strategy to sabotage Iran’s nuclear program.
 The U.S. reportedly collaborated with Israel on the attack.
-Stuxnet spread through Iran for a full year before being discovered in 2010, according to Mikko Hypponen, chief researcher at computer security provider F-Secure.
+Stuxnet spread through Iran for a full year before being discovered in 2010, according to Mikko Hypponen, the chief researcher at computer security provider F-Secure.
 He also said the worm would likely have taken “10 man-years” to write due to the complexity of the code.
 Stuxnet appears to be the first time a government has sanctioned a sustained cyber attack on the infrastructure of one of its adversaries.

 In May 2012, computer security researchers from Iran, Hungary and Russia jointly discovered “Flame,” a new piece of malware targeting Iran’s oil fields.
 One of the Hungarian researchers called it “the most complex piece of malware ever found.”
 The Washington Post reported in June 2012 that the Flame malware was a product of U.S.-Israeli cooperation and that it contains elements identical to some found in Stuxnet.